-This recipe is for the minimum amount that will blend in the Vitamix (using either the 32-oz or tall 64-oz container; the 48-oz and new short 64-oz containers have wider bases and likely require a greater volume to circulate).
+This recipe is for the minimum amount that will blend in the Vitamix (using either the 32-oz, 48-oz, or tall 64-oz container; the new short 64-oz containers have wider bases and require a greater volume to circulate).
 It would be less effort if you made a larger batch because then you wouldn’t need to stop the machine to push the mixture into the blades a few times.
 I decided that the extra work of stopping the machine is worth it, given that I think this should ideally be consumed within 1 week and we’re a small household.

 1 cup hazelnuts